CDGCBR: East Cheshire Branch

 Words from the Webmaster

 The Chester Diocesan Guild of Church Bell Ringers is having a major redesign of its website.
 The basic idea is to give all of the websites [the guild's and each of the five branches' websites] a common style.
-The new version should be up and running in late 2017.
+The new version should be up and running in early 2018.
 In the meantime, this website is filling the gap.

 Here's an introduction to the new site